-Our second destination will be the town of Wexford, for four nights at our first-choice Talbot’s Hotel.
-The exhilarating Wexford Festival draws visitors from all over the world, and our Tour members have been unanimous in their praise of the new Wexford Opera House which opened in 2008.
+The catalyst for our annual fall visits to Ireland is the exhilarating Wexford Festival Opera.
+Our Tour members have been unanimous in their praise of the new Wexford Opera House, which opened in 2008.
 This widely heralded event earned a number of prestigious awards – including the Royal Institute of British Architects European Award, the Irish Times Theatre Award, the Bank of Ireland’s foremost Architecture Award, and the ‘Best Cultural Building Award’ of Ireland’s Royal Institute of Architects.
 Now we are strongly encouraging opera enthusiasts to discover the astonishing acoustic, the comfortable seats (in marked contrast to the restricted leg room of the ‘old house’), and the aesthetic design of this intimate jewel of an opera house.
-The discerning Wall Street Journal has dubbed Wexford’s festival “one of Ireland’s greatest cultural destinations” and “one of Europe’s key international music events”.
+The discerning Wall Street Journal’s review of last season dubbed Wexford’s festival “one of Ireland’s greatest cultural destinations” and “one of Europe’s key international music events”.

-We will attend all three of the 2017 new productions as well as two afternoon Lunchtime Recitals showcasing the Festival’s young operatic talents.
+We will attend all three of the 2019 new productionsas well as two Lunchtime Recitals showcasing the Festival’s young operatic talents.
 These Recitals add an intimate element to the Festival and are held in Wexford’s St. Iberius Church in the center of town.
-THIS YEAR, OUR SCHEDULE WILL ALSO INCLUDE WEXFORD’S GALA CONCERT FEATRURING THE FESTIVAL’S LEADING ARTISTS.
+All of our tickets are confirmed.

 Prices Per Person (Air Fare not Included)